 Instant Pot Irish Stew is the real deal, a classic rich stew made with lamb, potatoes, root veggies, cabbage, and, of course, a good dose of Guinness.
 Only instead of simmering long hours on the stove, this stew cooks in just 30 minutes!

-I love to use leeks in my stew, along with peppery turnips in addition to the carrots and potatoes.
-Lots of potatoes.
+I love to use leeks in my stew, along with peppery turnips and sweet parsnips in addition to the traditional carrots and potatoes.
+(Lots of potatoes!)
 Worcestershire sauce enriches the beef and Guinness broth that forms the backbone of this stew.

 Traditionally the secret to a great stew is a long, slow simmering on the stove top or in a low oven.
 Over time the meat becomes fork tender and the flavors develop.
-The high pressure in the Instant Pot accomplishes this same effect in a fraction of the time.
+The high pressure in the Instant Pot accomplishes this same effect so much quicker, it’s a no brainer.

 The beauty of the Instant Pot is that you can brown the meat right in the pot, which makes it super convenient and cuts way down on mess and clean up.

-Do as the Irish do and smash some of the potatoes as you eat to sop up the rich broth.
-And definitely pair this with some great soda bread, like my IRISH OATMEAL SODA BREAD.
+Do as the Irish do and smash some of the potatoes as you eat to sop up the rich broth!
+And since this is a complete meal in itself, you don’t need much to go along with it….

 Instant Pot Irish Stew